scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 ### ScalarDB

-You have to download the ScalarDB library jar.
+You have to download the [ScalarDB](https://scalar-labs.com/products/scalardb) library jar.
 You can put it in an arbitrary path.
+Note that the jar file must be a **fat-jar**, which contains all its dependencies.

 ### PostgreSQL

 This extension supports PostgreSQL 13 and above.
+Please refer to the [PostgreSQL official site](https://www.postgresql.org/docs/current/admin.html) on how to install it.

 ## Build & Installation